-Establishing brand recognition - and protection of the trademarks or service marks associated with it - can be a critical component of success for any emerging company.
+Establishing brand recognition - and protecting the trademarks or service marks associated with it - can be a critical component of success for any emerging company.
 Protecting these marks means protecting the goodwill and quality that your clients and customers associate with your brand.
 This is crucial for establishing and maintaining brand loyalty.

 Trademarks and service marks identify the source of goods or services provided by your company.
-In its simplest form, a trademark or service mark is a phrase, design, or the like.
+In its simplest form, a trademark or service mark is a word, phrase, design, or the like.
 Before selecting a mark and embarking on a new branding campaign, a determination should be made whether that mark or a mark similar to it is already being used by another company for similar goods or services.
-Your IP counsel can assist in having a search conducted that will identify potentially problematic trademarks that are not only registered with the Patent and Trademark Office, but also those that may have acquired trademark status simply by virtue of another party's ongoing use of the mark.
+Your intellectual property attorney can assist with obtaining and evaluating a search that will identify potentially problematic marks that are registered or have acquired trademark status simply by virtue of another party's ongoing use of the mark.